yusdacra/website/src/routes/about/+page.md

 #### /other/

-it likes to consume audio data, mainly of the music form. you can check its [youtube music profile](https://music.youtube.com/channel/UCE_r0yMNQhOWituywmOJgzA?si=7DTUV9PFqcKxJyl1) and its [last.fm profile](https://www.last.fm/user/yusdacra) to see some of what it consumes usually.
+this thing likes to consume audio data, mainly of the music form. you can check its [youtube music profile](https://music.youtube.com/channel/UCE_r0yMNQhOWituywmOJgzA?si=7DTUV9PFqcKxJyl1) and its [last.fm profile](https://www.last.fm/user/yusdacra) to see some of what it consumes usually.

 #### /appendix/

-it will be happy to /process/ any queries you might have. connect to an /interface/ of your choice that it also has access to and /transmit/ your query to it. it won't bite, unless you request it to ^^
+it will be happy to /process/ any queries you might have. connect to an /interface/ of your choice that it also has access to and /transmit/ your query to it. this one won't bite, unless you request it to ^^

 ```
 mode //self/transmitter=log/